What holidays will the library be closed?

 How many items can I borrow?

 You may have up to 10 items on your account at one time.
-No more than 3 DVDs can be on your account at one time.
+No more than 4 DVDs per household can be borrowed at once.

 All copies of the book I want are checked out.
 Can I be notified when one comes back in?

 You can place a hold (sometimes also called a request or a reserve) on an item and when it is returned we will hold it for you at the library and send you a notice.
 There is no charge for this service.
-Notices are sent by phone, e-mail or text; you can sign up for e-mail notification here.
+Notices are sent by phone, e-mail, or text.

 How do I renew my books?

 Most books and other items may be renewed up to two times, provided there are no requests for them.
-You can use any of the following ways to renew your materials:
+Call or stop in our library to request a renewal.
+It is not necessary to bring your materials to renew them.

 How much are overdue fees?